• Skip to primary navigation

 Black Canyon of the Gunnison National Park features awe-inspiring views of an incredibly steep narrow canyon of 2,000-foot rock walls made of gneiss and schist.

-Hiking around the rim is easy, but only fit and prepared hikers should attempt to descend to the river.
-The Black Canyon is also a mecca for rock climbing in Colorado, and experienced rock climbers can take on the challenge of ascending the massive rock faces.
+Now, experienced rock climbers can take on the challenge of ascending the massive rock faces.
 For a less intense climbing experience, check out Hartman Rocks, which also features a great network of mountain bike trails.

 Just a short drive away, the town of Crested Butte offers more mountain biking, as well as hiking and skiing.
 Don’t forget to check out Crested Butte in the fall months as it’s home to some of the most incredible fall hikes in Colorado.
+And then in the summer, you can see some of the best Colorado wildflowers too.

 Be sure to give yourself some time to wander down the adorable main street.
 Hit up The Alpineer for any technical gear you might need and check out Chop Wood Mercantile for cool outdoor lifestyle products and clothes.
-Spend happy hour hanging out on the porch of The Last Steep for a pint and a meal (I highly recommend the curry shrimp and coconut salad).

 Where to Stay in Gunnison/Crested Butte: